Andy Murray beats Ivo Karlovic in Wimbledon second round

 But the Scot responded well to dropping the second set and stayed strong in the fourth to win 7-5 6-7 (7-5) 6-2 7-6 (7-4) in over three hours on Centre Court.

-who beat Grigor Dimitrov, on Saturday.
+He will play Marcos Baghdatis, who beat Grigor Dimitrov, on Saturday.

 "Winning is all that's important when you're playing a guy with his style," Murray told BBC Sport.
 "It's so challenging to get into a rhythm.

 "Tie-breaks are a bit of a lottery with someone like Karlovic.
 You have to get your racquet on returns and hope he makes a mistake.